 Formatting a spreadsheet

-We saw earlier how to enter headings for columns.
-However, if you enter data for more than 50 cities, you will not be able to read the column headings.
-To be able to see the column (and row) headings, you should move your cursor to the cell above which (and to the left of which) you want to be able to see your headings and click on View → Freeze Cells → Freeze Rows and Columns.
+If you enter data for a large number of rows or columns, you will not be able to read the row/column headings.
+To be able to see the column (and row) headings, you should move your cursor to the cell above which (and to the left of which) you want to be able to see your headings and click on "View --> Freeze Cells --> Freeze Rows and Columns".

 Inserting formulae for computations

-You can do almost any kind of computation or processing with a spreadsheet.
-Here we will calculate the total rainfall for the cities.
-You can go to the cell below last row with data in Column B, which has the rainfall information and simply type in "=Sum(B2:B15)” assuming the data is in rows 2 through 15 of column B. Any computation or formula must begin with the “=” sign.
+For example, here you can calculate the total rainfall for the cities.
+You can go to the cell below last row with data in Column B, which has the rainfall information and simply type in "=Sum(B2:B15)", assuming the data is in rows 2 through 15 of column B. Any computation or formula must begin with an "=" sign.
 Or you can simply use the shorthand icon on the menu bar “∑” where you will get various options like SUM, AVERAGE, MIN, MAX.
 Choose "SUM" here and hit "Enter" and the application will insert the same formula.

-When the cursor is on this cell, the formula will be seen in the ‘formula’ bar on top of the sheet, below the menu.
+- When the cursor is on this cell, the formula will be seen in the ‘formula’ bar on top of the sheet, below the menu.

 All arithmetic operations, statistical operations are possible with spreadsheet.

 - However consider you want to fix the denominator to 'B16'.
 To 'fix' the reference, you should insert '$' before the cell reference.
-So you should give formula C2 "=B2*100/B$16" since we want to fix the value in the 16th row.
+So you should give formula C2 "=B2*100/B$16" since you want to fix the value in the 16th row.
 When you copy paste the formula to C3, it will copy as "=B3*100/B$16", which is what you want.

 Sorting the data

 You can sort the data in anyway you want.
 You could sort it on the descending order of the rainfall (Column B) to see the data by the cities with the heaviest rainfall at the top.
 You can sort the data by cities (Column B).

 Preparing charts and graphs

-- Selecting data - Select the data (columns A and B) and select Insert → chart option.
+- Select the data (columns A and B) and select "Insert --> Chart" option.
 You will get the chart wizard.
 You can select Bar chart to get a Bar chart of the rainfall.
 You should experiment with different graphical formats to learn about all the other charts.

 Working with Pivot tables

-The pivot table (formerly known as DataPilot) allows you to combine, compare, and analyze large amounts of data.
+The pivot table (formerly known as Data Pilot) allows you to combine, compare, and analyze large amounts of data.
 You can view different summaries of the source data, you can display the details of areas of interest, and you can create reports.
 A table that has been created as a pivot table is an interactive table.
 Data can be arranged, rearranged or summarized according to different points of view.

-1. Position the cursor within a range of cells containing values, row and column headings.
+- Position the cursor within a range of cells containing values, row and column headings.

-The table headings are shown as buttons in the Pivot Table dialog.
+- The table headings are shown as buttons in the Pivot Table dialog.
 Drag these buttons as required and drop them into the layout areas "Page Fields", "Column Fields", "Row Fields" and "Data Fields".

 Drag the desired buttons into one of the four areas.

-Drag a button to the Page Fields area to create a button and a listbox on top of the generated pivot table.
+Drag a button to the "Page Fields" area to create a button and a listbox on top of the generated pivot table.
 The listbox can be used to filter the pivot table by the contents of the selected item.
 You can use drag-and-drop within the generated pivot table to use another page field as a filter.

-If the button is dropped in the Data Fields area it will be given a caption that also shows the formula that will be used to calculate the data.
+If the button is dropped in the "Data Fields" area it will be given a caption that also shows the formula that will be used to calculate the data.

-- By double-clicking on one of the fields in the Data Fields area you can call up the Data Field dialog.
+- By double-clicking on one of the fields in the "Data Fields" area you can call up the "Data Field" dialog.

-- Use the Data Field dialog to select the calculations to be used for the data.
-To make a multiple selection, press the Ctrl key while clicking the desired calculation.
+- Use the "Data Field" dialog to select the calculations to be used for the data.
+To make a multiple selection, press the "Ctrl" key while clicking the desired calculation.

-- Use the ‘text wrap’ feature to wrap all the text input in a cell so that it won’t overflow to the next cell.
+- Use the "text wrap" feature to wrap all the text input in a cell so that it won’t overflow to the next cell.

 - Increase or reduce the column width so that all columns you want to print are included.